On Nilpotent Triassociative Algebras: Interplay of Multiplications

+The main objective of this section is to prove that a triassociative algebra is nilpotent if and only if its $\perp$ structure is nilpotent.
+To this end, we first need to establish a general monomial form in the triassociative setting.
+We take our inspiration from the form that appears in the proof of Proposition 1.9 from \cite{loday trialgebras}.
+This form applies only to a structure with one generator.
+In Lemma 3 of \cite{basri}, however, a general $n$-product $x = x_1\ast x_2\ast\cdots \ast x_n$ in a diassociative algebra $(D,\vdash,\dashv)$ is considered, where each $\ast$ falls in $\{\vdash,\dashv\}$.
+It is shown that, for any choice of parentheses, $x$ can be written in the form for $1\leq m\leq n$.
+This is used to prove that, for any diassociative algebra $(D,\vdash,\dashv)$, the following statements are equivalent. \begin{enumerate} \item The associative algebra $(D,\vdash)$ is nilpotent. \item The associative algebra $(D,\dashv)$ is nilpotent. \item The diassociative algebra $(D,\vdash,\dashv)$ is nilpotent. \end{enumerate}

+Using this equivalence, we easily obtain the following analogue of Engel's Theorem for finite-dimensional diassociative algebras.
+Here, $\lambda_d^{\vdash}$ is the adjoint operator defined by $\lambda_d^{\vdash}(x) = d\vdash x$ for all $d,x\in D$.
+Such an operator is called \textit{nilpotent} if for some $n\in N$.

-\begin{cor}[Engel's Theorem for Diassociative Algebras] A finite-dimensional diassociative algebra $D$ is nilpotent if and only if $\lambda_d^{\vdash}$ is a nilpotent endomorphism of $D$ for any $d\in D$. \end{cor}
+\begin{cor} A finite-dimensional diassociative algebra $D$ is nilpotent if and only if $\lambda_d^{\vdash}$ is a nilpotent endomorphism of $D$ for any $d\in D$. \end{cor}

-\begin{proof} (alternative) The forward direction is straightforward.
+\begin{proof} The forward direction is straightforward.
 Conversely, since $\lambda_d^{\vdash}$ is nilpotent, there is some $n\in \N$ such that In other words, we have Therefore, any element $d\in D$ is nilpotent under the associative $\vdash$ structure.
 By Theorem \ref{wedderburn}, the associative algebra $(D,\vdash)$ must be nilpotent since it is finite-dimensional.
-As shown in \cite{basri}, this implies that $(D,\dashv,\vdash)$ is nilpotent as a diassociative algebra. \end{proof}
+By the above discussion, this implies that $(D,\dashv,\vdash)$ is nilpotent as a diassociative algebra. \end{proof}

+The following proposition establishes our desired monomial form.
+We then use this to investigate nilpotency relations among the triassociative multiplication structures.